 However, if after a few minutes the pain is still there, it may be more likely that your natural nail is broken or injured.
 You may or may not be able to see signs of the breakage.
 If the breakage occurred on the part of the nail above your nail bed, it will likely be hidden by the acrylic nail.
 If you hit the nail hard enough to make it bleed, you may be able to see the blood through the fake nail.

 Do you suspect that your nail is broken under the acrylic nail?
+Is it at the nail tip or is it further down?
 We’ll share some step-by-step directions to follow below!

 What to Do if You Rip Your Nail off With Acrylic?